 Our summer vacations were filled with outings to water holes, the ocean, our cousin’s farm, or trips to see our cousins “down south”.
 One fond memory I have is of swimming together in the doughboy pool out back.
 I loved bringing in my toy ship, with little people, and he would play with me.
 Papa always brought us to Contra Loma Lagoon and the San Joaquin River on hot summer days.
 He would sleep under the shade of a tree, while my four siblings and I swam in the river.

 My father drove very fast!
 I think he wanted to be one of the race drivers that he so admired.
 The most thrilling adventures were driving down the steep San Francisco hills as fast as he could go.
-It made our stomachs hurt, but we would laugh and laugh, while my mother’s face grew white in horror!
+It made our stomachs hurt, but we would laugh and laugh, while my mother’s face grew white with terror!

 On weekends, he often took us to “The City” to the Cliff House to play at the Musée Mécanique, a museum of 20th-century penny arcade games.
 We would watch the street artists at Fisherman’s Warf, eat sourdough bread and chowder, and walk around Ghirardelli Square.